gkunde/mysql_uuid_convert/SECURITY.md

 ## Reporting a Vulnerability

-Please open an issue to report any issues.
-If you have a proposed fix, please attach your pull request to your issue.
+Please provide a pull request and summarize your reason in the comment.